 During this catabolic state, breakdown of nutrients, your skeletal muscle blood flow will increase, causing an increase in amino acids and glucose in the blood.
 Ultimately, having energy available at this time will positively balance the protein muscle and reduce glycogen depletion.

 Now that you have prevented your body from losing muscle mass, the subsequent two phases(anabolic and growth muscle) will be all about taking in the right foods that encourage your muscles to grow.
 In the anabolic phase, you’re taking advantage of your body’s state of depletion to feed on necessary nutrients, mainly carbs, and protein, to help with the recovery and growth of muscle.

 Taking these carbs and proteins in the two remaining phases ensures your body repairs muscle tissue and synthesis the protein leading to muscle hypertrophy.

 Try out these tips to achieve muscle gain.

-- Workout without eating anything like early in the morning, but ensure to feed in plenty of protein post-exercise.
+- You can workout without eating anything like early in the morning, but ensure to feed in plenty of protein post-exercise.